adil-salim/adil-salim.github.io/index.md

   overlay_image: unsplash-gallery-image-2.jpg
 ---

-I am a member of technical staff at Microsoft Research working on language models.
+I am a member of technical staff at Microsoft Research.
+I work on language models and diffusion models.

 Before, my research was mostly focused on sampling, optimization and proximal methods.
 [Here](https://arxiv.org/abs/2304.05398.pdf) is a paper at the intersection of these topics.